delvalj/delvalj/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi there, my name is Joaquin and i'm a Freelance Software Developer.
+Hi there, my name is Joaquin and i'm a Front End Developer.

 Here you'll find some small projects i've done!